Perimeter81-Public/terraform-provider-perimeter81/docs/resources/wireguard.md

 }
 ```

+## Attribute Reference

+This resource exports the following attributes in addition to the arguments above:

+- `vault` - the tunnel vault
+- `request_config_token` - the tunnel request config token

 ## import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Wireguard tunnel using Network ID (networkId) and Tunnel ID (tunnelId).
 For example: